 If you are planning to buy a used radio, check the manufacturer’s website first to be sure the User Manual is still available for download.
 Don’t buy the scanner if you can’t find a manual for it .

-You may find it necessary to add an external scanner antenna.
+You may find it necessary to add an external scanner antenna if you live in a fringe area or to improve your reception.
 The antennas supplied with today’s scanners are mostly sufficient but your scanner’s “range” can often be improved upon by using an elevated antenna.
 There’s no shortage of antenna options available.
-Centerfire Antenna and US Dipole have several types to choose from.
+Centerfire Antenna, US Dipole and Shrike Antenna have several types to choose from.
 You should ALWAYS use a good grade of coax cable when connecting an external antenna to your scanner.
 Weak signals can actually be lost by coax that is not designed for the higher VHF and UHF frequencies.
 The best value in scanner coax is RG6 Television cable.
 It’s inexpensive and rated for UHF.
 Coax designed for CB radios is generally not suitable for scanner use.